MicrosoftDocs/azure-reference-other/stream-analytics-query-language/join-azure-stream-analytics.md

  The join condition above will result in a match if and only if the ExitTime occurs after the EntryTime, but no more than 15 minutes later.

 > [!NOTE]
->  DATEDIFF used in the SELECT statement uses the general syntax where we pass a datetime column or expression as the second and third parameter.
-But when we use the DATEDIFF function inside the JOIN condition, we pass the input_source name or its alias.
+>  DATEDIFF used in the SELECT statement uses the general syntax where a datetime column or expression is passed in as the second and third parameter.
+However, when the DATEDIFF function is used inside the JOIN condition, the input_source name or its alias is used.
 Internally the timestamp associated for each event in that source is picked.

 Time bound conditions can be combined with each other and with other conditions inside the ON clause, e.g.: